Our heartfelt gratitude to Sugarcube Studios, for bringing our guides to life – designing a map for us and creating such joyful imagery to go with it!

 Zero waste teeth and mouth

-- Bamboo toothbrushes – a great alternative to plastic toothbrushes because they have wooden, home compostable handles (though bristles are still plastic and need to be removed from the handle and put in a rubbish bin).
-You can find bamboo toothbrushes at New World Porirua, Lyttelton Ave, Porirua City; Life Pharmacy North City, North City Shopping Centre, 2 Titahi Bay Road, Porirua City; Countdown Porirua, corner Parumoana Street and Lyttelton Ave, Porirua City; and PAK’nSAVE Porirua, 12 Parumoana Street, Porirua City.
+Bamboo toothbrushes – a great alternative to plastic toothbrushes because they have wooden, home compostable handles (though bristles are still plastic and need to be removed from the handle and put in a rubbish bin).
+You can find bamboo toothbrushes at Bin Inn Porirua, Unit 4, 16 Parumoana Street, Porirua City; New World Porirua, Lyttelton Ave, Porirua City; Life Pharmacy North City, North City Shopping Centre, 2 Titahi Bay Road, Porirua City; Countdown Porirua, corner Parumoana Street and Lyttelton Ave, Porirua City; and PAK’nSAVE Porirua, 12 Parumoana Street, Porirua City.

 Unpackaged Bars of Soap